Show All Answers

 An Erosion Control Permit can be filled out online and submitted to the Engineering & Development Department.

-Please report the problem and location of a malfunctioning street light or traffic light to the Engineering Department.
-Contact engineering by phone at (262)-532-4400 between the hours of 8:00 a.m. and 4:30 p.m. or complete this online report.
+Please report the problem and location of a malfunctioning street light or traffic light to the Public Works Department.
+Contact DPW by phone at (262)-532-4700 between the hours of 7:00 a.m. and 3:30 p.m. or complete this online report.

 There are hundreds of miles of roadside ditches throughout the village.
 Due to time constraints, we act on a complaint basis only, unless the highway patrol determines that a problem is severe enough for immediate action.
 Those deemed higher priority will be completed first.
 Filing a complaint does not guaranty your ditch will be re-graded by the village if the Engineering Department does not deem it necessary.